dgalli1/ytm-mpd/README.md

 # ytm-mpd
 Cast from YouTube/Youtube Music app to MPD.
-Other apps will not work as were basically using youtube.com/tv for receiving the current songs.
+Other apps will not work as we're basically using youtube.com/tv for receiving the current songs.
 Mostly inspired by upnpTube https://github.com/mas94uk/upnpTube but without dlna support and instead support for a single mpd instance.
 ## Why MPD?